bartas93/FeedServ-front-end/README.md

-Feedserv app in Angular 4
+An application written in Angular 4 using dashboard framework - github.com/akveo/ngx-admin:

 To run app:
 1. Run back-end FeedServ app